 The role of non-state actors

 Heading to COP22, Marrakech after featuring prominently at COP21 will be the community of non?state actors, chief among them cities, regions and businesses.
 A conference on low?carbon technologies will bring together representatives from the top universities.
-And the “Women Leaders and the Global Transformation” summit planned for November 16, 2016 will host women politicians, NGO chairs and CEOs in Marrakech, Morocco (See Close?Up: “dating sites with gps“).
+And the “Women Leaders and the Global Transformation” summit planned for November 16, 2016 will host women politicians, NGO chairs and CEOs in Marrakech, Morocco (See Close?Up: “chennai online dating chat“).

 Women Leaders and the Global Transformation Summit Under the High Patronage of His Majesty the King Mohammed VI